Find Grad Schools

 23% Racial-Ethnic Minorities*

 University of South Alabama comes in at #16 on our list of the most popular colleges offering master's degrees in health professions.
 Roughly 14,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,256 per year, while in-state graduate students, on average, pay $8,226 per year.
-For the 2020-2021 academic year, 904 master's degrees were handed out to health professions majors at USA.
+The average in-state tuition for full-time undergraduates is $8,616 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 904 people received their master's degree in health professions from USA.
 Of these students, 87% were women and 23% were members of underrepresented racial-ethnic groups.

 #17